 This should be assessed at the end of each day or week.
 Rank the parameters on a scale of 1-10 with 10 being high and one being low.

-But it is a huge mistake to just use weight loss to assess.
+But it is a huge mistake to just use weight loss to assess your success.
 You need to know not just the type of weight you are losing, but also where you are losing it from.
-A combination of weight, inches and body fat is best.
+A combination of weight, inches, and body fat is best.
 But that still does not tell you about your shape.